-Federal regulations do not mandate institutions to offer an appeal process, however the Office of Student Affairs at the School of Continuing Education has established a Title IV satisfactory academic progress appeal process.
-Students who have unforeseen extenuating circumstances that prevented them from making SAP may submit an appeal in writing to the Office of Student Affairs at the School of Continuing Education.
+Federal regulations do not mandate that institutions offer an appeal process; however, the Office of Student Affairs at the School of Professional Studies has established a Title IV satisfactory academic progress appeal process.
+Students with unforeseen extenuating circumstances that prevented them from making SAP may submit an appeal in writing to the Office of Student Affairs at the School of Professional Studies.

-A student may initiate the SAP appeal process by preparing and submitting a written Title IV Satisfactory Academic Progress appeal with all substantiating documentation to the Office of Student Affairs at the School of Continuing Education.
-The appeal must include (1) a detailed explanation regarding: (a) why the student failed to make SAP (examples of appeal worthy circumstances are: serious physical or mental illness of the student, serious physical or mental illness of a student's immediate family member, death of a student's immediate family member and other extreme circumstances) and (b) what has changed that will allow the student to make SAP at the next evaluation, and (2) a SAP Academic Plan that outlines the specific plan/corrective action to improve academic progress.
+A student may initiate the SAP appeal process by preparing and submitting a written Title IV Satisfactory Academic Progress appeal with all substantiating documentation to the Office of Student Affairs at the School of Professional Studies.
+The appeal must include (1) a detailed explanation regarding (a) why the student failed to make SAP (examples of appeal-worthy circumstances are: serious physical or mental illness of the student, serious physical or mental illness of a student's immediate family member, death of a student's immediate family member and other extreme circumstances) and (b) what has changed that will allow the student to make SAP at the subsequent evaluation, and (2) a SAP Academic Plan that outlines the specific plan/corrective action to improve academic progress.

-A determination will be made by the Office of Student Affairs at the School of Continuing Education whether the students appeal will be approved or denied.
+A determination will be made by the Office of Student Affairs at the School of Professional Studies whether the student's appeal will be approved or denied.
 All appeal decisions are final.